huo1m1w1/data_scaping_project_1/README.md

 # AiCore_project_1

-Cloud base bot web scrape  NFT collections data and images
+A web scraper collect NFT's data and images from Opensea.